 Polypterus is a genus that has true lungs.
 Probably the best known species is the Nile bichir.
 Polypterids breathe through a nostril, or spiracle, located on top of their head, and – unlike lungfish – they can use their pectoral fins to move about on land, in ungainly fashion.
 Unfortunately for the idea that all tetrapods evolved from lobe-fins, polypterids are ray-fins, not lobe-fins.
-Moreover, they sit near the base of the ray-fin family-tree and there- fore date back to at least the Devonian.
-They are examples of fish with lungs and some walking ability that failed to evolve into tetrapods, despite the presumed hundreds of millions of years between then and now.
+They sit near the base of the ray-fin family-tree and date back to at least the Devonian, examples of fish with lungs and some walking ability that failed to evolve into tetrapods despite the presumed hundreds of millions of years between then and now.

 The pelvic girdle became a weight-bearing structure by evolution of an ischium, a full mesio-ventral contact between the two sides of the girdle, an ilium, and a contact between the vertebral column and the girdle through a sacral rib.
 Fore and hind-limbs shifted laterally by reorientation of the glenoid and the acetabulum.
 The pectoral girdle became detached from the skull by loss of the extrascapulars, posttemporal and supracleithrum, and became adapted for limb support and muscle insertion by enlargement of the scapulo-coracoid.
 Lepidotrichia [rays around the fins] were lost and digits were gained.
 The proportions of the limb elements changed … .
 The postaxial processes of the ulnare and the fibula were lost, and the radius and ulna, as well as the tibia and fibula were realigned to be parallel rather than diverging.
 In the course of this transition, there was a shift in locomotory dominance from the forelimb to the hindlimb, which was first demonstrated by Acanthostega and Ichthyostega.